 - Circumstances of the bite or attack

-- Rabies vaccination status of animal if known
+- Rabies vaccination status of the animal if known

 Rabies is a virus that can infect any species of mammal and can travel to the brain of an infected human.
 Once symptoms develop, it is almost always fatal.
 Although cases are rarely seen in the United States, it is not something to be taken lightly.
 The Ohio Health Department’s Zoonotic Disease Program reported 20,654 rabies exposure events in the state in 2015—77% of them involving dogs, the most common domestic animal transmitting the disease to humans.
 Only 26 of the thousands tested were confirmed cases of rabies.